SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-code.rst

 .. note::
     This section describes how to manually set up a run directory for the NEMO-3.6 :kbd:`SalishSea` configuration and submit the run to the job queue on :kbd:`jasper`.
     The steps described here will eventually be incorporated into the :ref:`SalishSeaCmdProcessor`.
-    Once the command processor is capable of working with NEMO-3.6 the recommendedation is that it be used rather than doing manual run setups.
+    Once the command processor is capable of working with NEMO-3.6 the recommendation is that it be used rather than doing manual run setups.

 After successfully :ref:`BuildingNEMO3.6OnJasper`,
 create a test directory outside the :file:`NEMO-3.6-code` repo: